 We are also offering a $25 discount on Bitcoin purchases - Email for details.

-- Offers cannot be combined and all information gathered will be considered strictly private and will not be shared with anyone outside of the administration of the School of Video Game Audio.
+- Offers cannot be combined.
+All information gathered will be considered strictly private and will not be shared with anyone outside of the administration of the School of Video Game Audio.

 In order to best serve you we request a fully completed form when taking any courses at the school.
-If you are requesting information then including any details you can is very helpful for us.
+If you are requesting information then including more details is very helpful for us.

 Leonard J. Paul

-, the school's principal instructor, began teaching game audio in 2001 and has taught hundreds of students worldwide how to attain their goals in the field of video game audio.
-Since 1994 he has done composing, sound design and audio coding on over twenty major game titles, including award-winning AAA titles such as NBA Jam 2010
+), the school's principal instructor, began teaching game audio in 2001 and has taught hundreds of students worldwide how to attain their goals in the field of video game audio.
+Since 1994 he has done composing, sound design and audio coding on over twenty major game titles, including award-winning AAA titles such as Counter Strike : Global Offensive (CS:GO)

 , NHL 11